rh9891/EmployeeManagementSystem/README.md

 ## Description

-**C**ontent **M**anagement **S**ystems are interfaces that make it easy for non-developers to view and interact with information stored in databases.
-The Employee Management System builds a solution for managing a company's employees using node, inquirer, and MySQL.
+**C**ontent **M**anagement **S**ystems are user-friendly interfaces that make it easy for non-developers to view and interact with information stored in databases.
+Content Management Systems lets its users create, edit, and publish information in a dynamic fashion.
+It allows users without any coding knowledge or coding experience to modify and edit content.

+The Employee Management System is a command-line application builds a solution for managing a company's employees using node, inquirer, and MySQL.
+The user us able  lets its users create, edit, archive, collaborate, report, publish, distribute and inform.
+Its Graphic User Interface (GUI) makes interacting with a website's database user friendly.

 ## User Story
 ~~~